morbus/comic-vineyard/README.txt

     --api_key [your-api-key]
     --url [your-collection-url]

+For multiple list URLs, add more "--url [your-collection-url]" pairs.

 If you want to run Comic Vineyard through your web site, you'll need to find some way to pass your Comic Vine API key to the script in a secure manner.
 You can either manually force the API key in the source file, or you can set it